21 Cobblers, Crisps and Crumbles That Are Full of Fruit

 Bourbon Peach Cobbler

-Stir one-quarter cup of bourbon into Tyler's peach cobbler for the ultimate take on the classic summer dessert.
-The alcohol will bake off for this kid-friendly treat.
+Stir one-quarter cup of bourbon into peach cobbler filling for the ultimate take on the classic summer dessert.
+The alcohol will bake off, making this a treat that's good for the kiddos, too.

 Get the Recipe: Bourbon Peach Cobbler